-Note: Prostate MRI should not replace biopsy nor be used to determine if biopsy is necessary. (current evidence does not support the use of MRI in order to determine IF a patient needs a biopsy or if a biopsy can be avoided)
+Note: Prostate MRI should not replace biopsy nor be used to determine if biopsy is necessary.

-Evaluation of suspicious or known mass/tumors
+Evaluation of suspicious or known mass/tumors for further evaluation of indeterminate or questionable findings

-- Initial evaluation of suspicious pelvic masses/tumors found only in the pelvis by physical exam and ultrasound has been performed (ACR, 2013, 2014) - Further evaluation of abnormality seen on ultrasound (US) or when US is inconclusive (ACR, 2013, 2014). - Surveillance: One follow-up exam to ensure no suspicious change has occurred in a tumor in the pelvis.
-No further surveillance CTMR unless tumor(s) are specified as highly suspicious or change was found on exam or last follow-up imaging. - Initial staging of known cancer:

-Initial staging of pre-treatment endometrial cancer for all tumor grades (ACR, 2020) - Follow-up of known cancer (Bourgioti, 2016; NCCN, 2019): - Follow-up of known cancer of Of patient undergoing active treatment within the past year. - Known cancer with With suspected pelvic metastasis based on a sign, symptom, (e.g., anorexia, early satiety, intestinal obstruction, night sweats, pelvic pain, weight loss, vaginal bleeding) -(e.g. anorexia, early satiety, intestinal obstruction, night sweats, pelvic pain, weight loss, vaginal bleeding)-or an abnormal lab value (alpha-fetoprotein, CEA, CA 19-9, p53 mutation)-(alpha-fetoprotein, CEA, CA 19-9, p53-mutation)-
+- Initial evaluation of suspicious pelvic masses/tumors found only in the pelvis by physical exam and ultrasound has been performed (ACR, 2013, 2014) or imaging study, such as ultrasound (US), or CT1 1 - Further evaluation of abnormality seen on ultrasound (US) or when US is inconclusive10 (ACR, 2013, 2014) - Surveillance: One follow-up exam to ensure no suspicious change has occurred in a tumor in the pelvis.
+No further surveillance MR unless tumor(s) is/are specified as highly suspicious or change was found on exam or last follow-up imaging. - Initial staging of known cancer - Follow-up of known cancer^{2, 11} (Bourgioti, 2016; NCCN, 2019): - Of patient undergoing active treatment within the past year - With suspected pelvic metastasis based on a sign, symptom, (e.g., anorexia, early satiety, intestinal obstruction, night sweats, pelvic pain, weight loss, vaginal bleeding) or an abnormal lab value (alpha-fetoprotein, CEA, CA 19-9, p53 mutation) - For abnormal incidental pelvic lymph nodes when follow-up is recommended based on prior imaging (initial 3-month follow-up)3

-Indication for combination studies for the initial pre-therapy staging of cancer, OR active monitoring for recurrence as clinically indicated OR evaluation of suspected metastases:
+Indication for combination studies for the initial pre-therapy staging of cancer, OR active monitoring for recurrence as clinically indicated OR evaluation of suspected metastases

-≤ 5 concurrent studies to include CT or MRI of any of the following areas as appropriate depending on the cancer: Neck, Abdomen, Pelvis, Chest, Brain, Cervical Spine, Thoracic Spine or Lumbar Spine
+■ ≤ 5 concurrent studies to include CT or MRI of any of the following areas as appropriate depending on the cancer: Neck, Abdomen, Pelvis, Chest, Brain, Cervical Spine, Thoracic Spine or Lumbar Spine

-For evaluation of suspected infection or inflammatory disease and-after preliminary imaging (such as CT, US, or nuclear medicine) -(such as CT, or US, or nuclear medicine-has been performed or is contraindicated (includes MR urography (MRU) which includes abdomen MRI when indicated)
+For evaluation of suspected infection or inflammatory disease after preliminary imaging (such as CT, US, or nuclear medicine) has been performed or is contraindicated (includes MR urography (MRU) which includes abdomen MRI when indicated)^{10, 12-14}